 So, that's nice.
-We got rid of the IF statement.
+We got rid of an IF statement.

-But perhaps a little silly, just to get rid of a single IF statement.
+But perhaps it seems silly just to get rid of a single IF statement.

-In that case, you might see a nested IF formula like this:
+In that case, you might see or write a nested IF formula like this:

-Well, with boolean logic, we simply write write:
+Well, with Boolean logic, we can simply write:

 No branching.
 No IF statements.
 Excel simply runs the calculation and returns the result.

-I can be a great great way to unwind and simply complex formulas.
+It can be a great great way to unwind and simplify complex formulas.